 - A. Revenue is recorded when it becomes both measurable and available (received within 60 days after year-end).
 Revenue considered susceptible to accrual includes: property taxes, licenses, fees and permits, intergovernmental revenues charges for services, fines, forfeits and penalties, and interest. - B. Expenditures are recorded when the related fund liability is incurred.
 Principal and interest on general long-term debt are recorded as fund liabilities when due or when amounts have been accumulated in the debt service fund for payments to be made early in the following year. - C. Disbursements for the purchase of capital assets providing future benefits are considered expenditures.
-Bond proceeds are reported as another financing source.
+Debt proceeds and cost are reported as other financing sources.